 You may have heard Rachel Dolezal’s story.
 Accounts of her—a woman of European ancestry posing as Black and duping her community—have appeared in more than a thousand places including The New York Times and “Good Morning America.”
 There’s even a Netflix documentary.
 My experience with the story is much more personal, since I grew up in the same community and encountered her on various occasions when I was an EWU student in her department.

-During his visit to Seattle in October, Young sat down with me to talk about his book “Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News.”
-He discussed America’s long history of bunk, humbug and hoaxing.
+During Young’s visit to Seattle in October, he sat down with me to talk about his book “Bunk: The Rise of Hoaxes, Humbug, Plagiarists, Phonies, Post-Facts, and Fake News.”
 According to Young, most hoaxes are tangled with racial subtext and stereotypes—from the circus characters of the last century to our current “alternative facts” and “fake news.”

 “Access to information is crucial and the library is generally where I find it.”